 This lesson discusses the TMP, filing amended partnership returns, knowing the statute of limitations for partnership items, and penalties.
-For more information, see PPC's Guide to Dealing with the IRS.

-- Identify the rules related to tax matters partners (TMPs) and requesting administrative adjustments. - Determine partnership and nonpartnership items, including the statute of limitations for partnership items. - · Identify issues that might result in penalties and ways to avoid them.
+- Identify the rules related to tax matters partners (TMPs) and requesting administrative adjustments. - Determine partnership and nonpartnership items, including the statute of limitations for partnership items. - Identify issues that might result in penalties and ways to avoid them.